gcapes/git-course/05-rebasing.md

 Rebasing may initially seem like merging.
 But in fact what happens behind the scenes is very different.
 When we merge, it is clearly visible in our history that a new commit was created from a  3-way merge.
-When we rebase, we change the history but it looks as if the commits happened in the linear way.
+When we rebase, we change the history but it looks as if the commits happened in a linear way.

 ### Rebasing